AdobeDocs/journey-optimizer.en/help/using/configuration/dmarc-record-update.md

         or
     * Set up DMARC on your delegated subdomains **in the [!DNL Journey Optimizer]** configuration user interface.
 [Learn how](dmarc-record.md#implement-dmarc)

+    >[!IMPORTANT]
+    >
-    However, with CNAME delegation it will also require entry in your hosting solution.
+    >However, the CNAME set up also requires some additional entry in your hosting solution.
 Consequently, make sure you coordinate with your IT department so that they can perform the update detailed in [this section](dmarc-record.md#implement-dmarc).

 The most recent timelines shared by Google and Yahoo! are as follows: